 Teasle: It doesn't make one goddamn bit of difference, Dave, and you know it!
 If one of my deputies... gets out of line with a prisoner then the prisoner comes to me with it.
 And if I find out it's like he says I kick the deputy's ass! *Me*!
 The *Law*!
 People start fucking around with the law then all hell breaks loose!
 Whatever possessed God in heaven to make a man like Rambo?

 Trautman: God didn't make Rambo, I made him!

-Trautman: Covey leader to identify Baker Team - Rambo, Messner, Ortega, Coletta, Jurgensen, Berry, Krakauer confirm!
+Trautman: Company leader to identify Baker Team - Rambo, Messner, Ortega, Coletta, Jorgensen, Danforth, Berry, Krakauer confirm!
 This is Colonel Trautman.
 Talk to me, Johnny.

 Rambo: They're all gone Sir.

 Rambo: Got himself killed in 'Nam, didn't even know it.
 Cancer ate him down to the bone.